cedar-policy/rfcs/text/0028-generalized-entity-data-source.md

 (This is also true of implementation errors such as loading the wrong attribute values, etc; but errors with TC may feel more insidious somehow.)

-- A user could write an `EntityDataSource` implementation which represents an infinitely large entity data store -- e.g., which always responds `true` to every possible UID in `entity_exists()`.
-This may be a theoretical issue for validation?

 ## Alternatives

 There are a lot of branching alternatives to all or parts of this RFC; this is